FormidableLabs/spectacle/packages/cli/README.md

 # `spectacle-cli`

-TODO: Right a README for the migrated CLI.
+TODO: Write a README for the migrated CLI.